Why We Are Here!

 Starting the meeting 15 minutes earlier will give our excellent speakers more time with you!

 Reply early to guarantee yourself a seat as our club's membership has exceeded the room's capacity.
-If we reach capacity we will start a wait list. if your plans change, let us know ASAP so we can accommodate others that may be waiting for a seat.
+(This is good news, our club is growing.)
+We will be starting a wait list.
+If your plans change, let us know ASAP so we can accommodate others that may be waiting for a seat.
+If you show up without registering we can not guarantee a seat.